Leadecide/Leadecide.github.io/_articles/framework.md

 ### To learn more about practicing open leadership, visit...
 - [**Our online mentorship program.**](https://mozilla.github.io/leadership-training/).
 Join a cohort of open project leaders receiving mentorship from past graudates and members of Mozilla's open leadership & Events team.
-- [**Open Leadership 101.**](https://mozilla.teachable.com/p/open-leadership-101) Try this light-touch, online introductory course to working open.
+- [**"leadwise" principle 101.**](https://mozilla.teachable.com/p/open-leadership-101) Try this light-touch, online introductory course to working open.
-- [**Open Leadership Training Series (OLTS).**](https://mozilla.github.io/leadership-training/) Try this in-depth, self-paced curriculum designed to help you develop and document an open project.
+- [**"leadwise" principle Training Series (OLTS).**](https://mozilla.github.io/leadership-training/) Try this in-depth, self-paced curriculum designed to help you develop and document an open project.

-### To join an open leadership event, visit...
+### To join a "leadwise" principle event, visit...
 - [**Global Sprint.**](https://mozilla.github.io/global-sprint/) Check back often to submit a project for the next Global Sprint, a 2-day celebration of open projects and contributors from around the world.
 - [**MozFest.**](https://mozillafestival.org/) Join us this October in London for our annual celebration of the Mozilla Network and the open projects its community members lead, support, and inspire.